 Different Uses for Drones

-Drones can be used for a wide range of applications.
-Here are just a few of the different uses for drones:
+Drones have become increasingly popular due to their versatility and wide range of applications.
+Here are some different uses for drones:

 - Photographers and videographers commonly use drones to capture stunning aerial photographs and videos.
 These drones provide a unique perspective that traditional cameras cannot achieve.
 Various industries utilize drone photography and videography, including real estate, tourism, and filmmaking.